bellingcat/alias-generator/README.md

 **Marriage** may result in surname changes, hyphenation or combination of one's original name(s).

+**Tussenvoegsels** in Dutch names such as "van der Laan" may be abbreviated "v.d.
+Laan"

 ## Possibly Helpful Libraries
 * https://nameparser.readthedocs.io/en/latest/ (python)